 Rooftop Air Conditioner

 I choose to use a standard rooftop AC unit for my van builds for a few simple reasons.
 First is that they are fully road-tested.
 These units are “tried and true” since they are installed on just about every RV ever made.
 Also they are reasonably affordable.
 Finally, it’s out of the way and doesn’t take up any interior space or tie up any space underneath the van like some alternatives.
+For those interested in more energy efficient options, I’ve listed some DC-powered options at toward the end of this post.

 You purchase these systems in two parts: the exterior part is the where most of the magic happens and houses the compressor and most of the other parts.
 Then there is the “ceiling assembly” which is the part you see and interact with inside with the vents.
 Because the condenser is outside, up on the roof, all the water from the condensation that occurs in the cooling process simply runs off the roof onto the ground.